dxAdam/Kernel_Development/README.md

 Projects dealing with x86 Linux kernel development

 ## sync_tools
 This project involved writing primitive synchronization tools for multicore systems.
+We used inline assembly to implement memory barriers, atomic addition/subtraction, spinlocks, barriers, reader writer locks, and finally a lock-free queue..

 The functions we wrote are located in locking.c.

 ## user_threads
 This project involved implementing a user level pthreads-like library.
+The library contained functions implementing the initialization and creation of threads, yielding and joining threads, and the termination of threads.

 The functions we wrote are located in pet_thread.c.